RohanT766/DeltaHacksXI/README.md

 1. **Goal Setting**: Users set their productivity goals through the extension popup
 2. **Screenshot Analysis**: The extension periodically captures screenshots of active tabs
-3. **AI Analysis**: Screenshots are analyzed by GPT-4 Vision to determine relevance to the user's goal
+3. **AI Analysis**: Screenshots are analyzed by Gemini 2.0 to determine relevance to the user's goal
 4. **Response System**:
    - 0-30% off-task: No intervention
    - 30-70% off-task: User prompted to justify their activity